 - A well-designed, modern website.
 Clear and easy to use.

 - Brand matched Facebook Business page.
 Brand consistent message.

 - A mailing list sign-up option.
 Build your audience.

 - Customer feedback forms.
 Learn from good and bad reviews.

 - Frictionless transactions.
 Easy to do business with you.

 - Network for future sales.
 Build a database of contacts.

-We have applied this simple plan for many of our clients who in turn have seen genuine business growth by repeatedly sticking to these methods.
-Obviously there needs to be a certain degree of flexibility depending on the nature of your business but the basic principles are the same.
+We have applied this simple plan to many of our clients who in turn have seen genuine business growth by repeatedly sticking to these methods.
+Obviously, there needs to be a certain degree of flexibility depending on the nature of your business but the basic principles are the same.